-Although a quote is not an invoice per se, it can be turned into one with a few clicks if you are using invoicing software.
+Although a quote is not an invoice per se, it can be turned into one with a few clicks if you’re using business invoicing software.
 The total amount paid is usually the same as the initial quote.

 A proforma invoice looks like an invoice but acts as a quote.
 It is sent before work begins as an agreement between the client and the provider.
-Then the client can decide whether to go through with the business deal or negotiate the scope, services, or prices.
+Then, the client can decide whether to proceed with the business deal or negotiate the scope, services, or prices.

 Bonus: Consider using a mobile app so you can invoice on the go from your phone.

 Overview of an invoice in Paymo: in-app and PDF file.

 What’s great about project management software with business invoicing is that besides the much-needed expense management and invoice generation, you have all the tools you need in one place to carry out your work.